smalluban/neck/README.md

 `load` method should take first argument as ID of fetching object, second arguments is options object.
 For now library calls that method with options set to `type: 'controller|helper|template'`.

 `Neck` supports out of the box two modules: `Neck.DI.globals` and `Neck.DI.commonjs`.
 For default `Neck` uses `globals`.
+You can write your own manager (or extends existing) to work with your project setup.

 ### Neck.DI.globals

-ID passed to `load` method will be checked as global variable, `someController` will be read as `window.someController`.
+ID passed to `load` method will be interpreted as global variable path, `someController` will be read as `window.someController`.
+It can be object chain like `someObject.someController`.
 Using `globals` is very easy - to define something, put it into global scope:

 ```coffeescript
 class window.MyController extends Neck.Controller